nehasharma2513/HRAnalytics_Tableau/README.md

 <img width="712" alt="Dashboard" src="https://github.com/nehasharma2513/HRAnalytics_Tableau/assets/142134132/c3f7a135-408a-4058-b752-f3a3bc479194">

-Here's a video presentation for the Analysis : [HR Analytics Dashboard Video Presentation](https://www.linkedin.com/posts/nehasharma25_hranalytics-employeeretention-datadrivendecisions-activity-7194784263144108032-l5g8?utm_source=share&utm_medium=member_desktop)
+Here's a video presentation of the Analysis : [HR Analytics Dashboard Video Presentation](https://www.linkedin.com/posts/nehasharma25_hranalytics-employeeretention-datadrivendecisions-activity-7194784263144108032-l5g8?utm_source=share&utm_medium=member_desktop)

 The analysis reveals that younger male employees with backgrounds in Life Sciences, particularly those within the R&D department, are significant contributors to the attrition rates.
 To address this issue, the HR department can implement targeted interventions and strategies.
 These may involve investing in employee development initiatives, promoting a healthier work-life balance, and ensuring competitive compensation and benefits packages.
 By tailoring their efforts to the specific needs and challenges of these demographic groups, we can effectively mitigate turnover and foster a more engaged and satisfied workforce.